normoes/chamberenv/README.md

 This project is inspired by [`tfenv`](https://github.com/tfutils/tfenv).

-It's supposed to be a helper tool, that easily installs, removes, list and switches different versions of chamber.
+It's supposed to be a helper tool, that easily installs, removes, lists and switches different versions of chamber.

 It downloads the different versions of `chamber` from the github release page: https://github.com/segmentio/chamber/releases.